 The Net Present Value (NPV) is a frequently used and critical measure of investment performance.
-We’ve written about the NPV in depth, but to further clarify these concepts we’ve created a simple to use NPV calculator.
-This NPV calculator is based on Excel and makes it easy to quickly calculate NPV for any set of cash flows.
+This online NPV calculator makes it easy to quickly calculate and share the net present value for any set of cash flows.

 Here is how you can use this NPV calculator, step by step.